mjordan/islandora_workbench/README.md

 ### The files

-The directory that contains the data to be ingested (identified by the `input_dir` config option) needs to be arranged like this:
+The directory that contains the data to be ingested (identified by the `input_dir` config option) needs to contain a CSV file with field content and any accompanying media files you want to add to the newly created nodes:

 ```
 your_folder/